Chisago Lakes

 Chisago Lakes is an area of Chisago County, Minnesota, along Highway 8.
-The Chisago Lakes Area Chamber of Commerce includes the combined areas of Shafer, Center City, Chisago City, and Lindström.
+The Chisago Lakes Area Chamber of Commerce includes the combined areas of Shafer, Center City, Chisago City, Almelund, Taylor's Falls, and Lindström.

 History

-The Chisago Lakes Area is named after an Indian phrase, "Ki Chi Saga," which means "fair & lovely waters."
-The Swedish called it "The Big Lake," as many of today's lakes were once one large lake.
+The Chisago Lakes Area is named from two Chippewa words "Kichi" meaning large, and "Saga" meaning fair or lovely.
+The Swedish called it "The Big Lake", as many of today's lakes were once one large lake.
 Swedish immigrants settled in the Chisago Lakes area in the mid-19th century.
 The area became a popular tourist area, with the lakes and railroad coming through.
 The Depression years dried up the lakes and the tourists.
 There was a growth of tourism in the late 1940s, as the lakes began to prosper once again.